Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 We recommend using a **code editor** or an **integrated development environment** (IDE) to create and edit most module files.

-When working locally on the library (**workflow B**), many code editors and IDE can open a module directory as a "project" or "working directory", which will help ensure no accidental changes are made outside the new module .
+When working locally on the library (**workflow B**), many code editors and IDEs can open a module directory as a "project" or "working directory", which will help ensure no accidental changes are made outside the new module.
 Using such software will make editing more agile (e.g., autocomplete, syntax highlighting), help identify errors, and ease the use of command lines.
 Most will also offer seamless management of version control with Git.

 There are many options, but a good example is [Visual Studio Code](https://code.visualstudio.com/) by Microsoft or [RStudio](https://posit.co/download/rstudio-desktop/) by Posit.